The two wounds in the Hands,

 The Society’s aim is to quench the infinite thirst of Jesus Christ on the Cross for love and souls by the living of the four vows in a spirit of loving trust, total surrender, and cheerfulness, leading each one to the perfect love of God and neighbour and making the Church fully present in the world of today.

 The apostolate is to labour at the salvation and sanctification of the poorest of the poor, not only in the slums, but also wherever they may be all over the world, by putting the love of God into a living action.
 Every member goes where she is sent and does not choose either the place or kind of work: “In all our missionary apostolate, we follow the advice of Our Lady at the wedding feast at Cana, ‘Do whatever He tells you.’”
-(Saint Teresa of Calcutta – from the MC Constitutions)
+(Mother Teresa – from the MC Constitutions)

 Members of the active branch: